 The CEP began as a pilot program for 12 acute-care hospitals in 1990 with a grant from the Vira I. Heinz Endowment to the Center for Bioethics & Health Law.
 Since 1996, the program has been self-sufficient and is currently supported by member institutions and individual members.
 The Program’s institutional membership has grown to have a more diverse profile that includes health systems, hospice facilities, in-home healthcare, and regional hospitals serving urban and rural communities.

 The Program’s early history as a pilot and demonstration project in healthcare ethics education is documented in two articles appearing in HEC Forum, first in 1995 and again in 1999.
 The Program resulted from the collaboration of Alan Meisel, JD; Lisa Parker, PhD; and Rosa Lynn Pinkus, PhD, who served as the program’s Director until 2013.
 The program enjoyed the administrative support of the University of Pittsburgh Department of Medicine, Division of General Internal Medicine and is housed within the Center for Bioethics & Health Law.
+Jody Stockdill joined the CEP in 1995 and still serves as the Program Administrator.

 Several nationally recognized bioethicists began their careers working in the CEP.
 Mark Kuczewski, PhD, the first Associate Director of the CEP, is now the Fr.
 Michael I. English, S.J., Professor of Medical Ethics and Director of the Neiswanger Institute for Bioethics and Health Policy at Loyola University, Chicago.
 He is also a past president of the American Society for Bioethics and Humanities (ASBH).
 The 1999 casebook he co-authored with Dr. Pinkus is now in its second edition: An Ethics Casebook for Hospitals: Practical Approaches to Everyday Ethics Consultations (Georgetown University Press, 2018, with Katherine Wasson, PhD, MPH).